Ikeshala/ikeshala-s-portfolio/README.md

 ### GitHub Pages (Current Setup)

-The project is configured for GitHub Pages deployment:
+The project is configured for GitHub Pages deployment with proper routing:

 1. **Build the project**
    ```bash